 Protecting confidential compensation data has always been important, but there’s no better time to prioritize it.

-There are a number of challenges reward professionals will encounter throughout this crisis and beyond.
+There are a number of Coronavirus compensation challenges that reward professionals will encounter throughout this crisis and beyond.
 Setting yourself up for success in the new normal now will prepare you to overcome these challenges as they arise.